 - Students who do not meet criteria to be removed from probation may be continued on probation at the discretion of the Academic Probation Committee.
 In order to be considered by the Academic Probation Committee for a continuation of their probationary status, students must:

-- Receive passing grades in three regular semester courses with at least a 2.0 grade point average in that semester; or
+- Receive passing grades in three (3.0) regular semester course credits with at least a 2.0 grade point average in that semester; or

 - Make substantial progress toward achieving regular academic standing.